What’s the best way to teach chords?

 I find that if you make it relevant and practical, the majority of students enjoy learning theory.

-On the other hand if you teach theory from a textbook away from an instrument, only the nerdiest of kids will enjoy it.
+On the other hand if you teach theory away from an instrument, only the nerdiest of kids will enjoy it.

 (Full disclosure: I was one of those kids).